-The original Pokémon Gameboy adventures weren’t just beloved – they created a legacy and an obsession that swept the world almost immediately across anime, toys and collectables.
-Since then we’ve had multiple pocket monster adventures each generation, and with so many entrants to the series it’s difficult to imagine the game without some of the innovations introduced in the very first real sequel; Silver and Gold.
+The original Pokémon Gameboy adventures weren’t just beloved – they created a legacy and an obsession that swept the world, across anime, toys and collectables.
+Since then we’ve had multiple pocket monster adventures each generation, and with so many entrants to the series it’s difficult to imagine the game without some of the innovations introduced in the very first real sequel; Gold and Silver.

 In addition to the visual enhancements, a new generation of creatures to collect and an entirely new region to explore, Gold and Silver was also the first game to introduce breeding, Dark and Steel type Pokémon and the in-battle XP progress bar – all of which have become staple parts of subsequent sequels.
 Having recently replayed the original games, I can attest that whilst they are still great adventures, I did miss the inclusion of Silver and Gold’s innovations.

 Although, equally I miss having Pikachu follow me around in every game since..